The CenturyLink Cloud has updated the Server Alerting capabilities which offer a new way to create and manage alert policies.

 Q: How can I see information in the Control Portal about active alerts?

 A: The Control Portal now provides a powerful way to detect alerts in progress.
 First, the user interface navigation highlights which servers are currently in an alert stage.
-The alerting status rolls up to the group containing the server, and the data
+The alerting status rolls up to the group containing the server, and the data center containing the group.

 The server page itself also shows the alert details.
 You can see both the current amount of CPU/memory/storage consumption, and where the consumption exceeded the alert threshold.